Our studies

 Non-Invasive Lung Oxygen Monitoring in Term Infants (NIOMI)

-Tyndall National Institute at University College Cork in Ireland (UCC) aquired a research system with the Neola®-technology from Neola Medical AB (publ) in 2021 and started a large clinical study on newborn infants at the research facility at Cork University Maternity Hospital.
+Tyndall National Institute at University College Cork in Ireland (UCC) aquired a research system with the Neola®-technology from Neola Medical AB (publ) in 2021 and started a large independent clinical research study on newborn infants at the research facility at Cork University Maternity Hospital.
 The study was conducted in cooperation with The Irish Centre for Maternal and Child Health Research (INFANT) at UCC and included in total 100 newborn babies.

 The aim of the study is to investigate the possibility to give real-time information about the lung function in newborn babies.
 The study examines the influence of the location of the Neola®-probes on different areas of the infants’ chests, which can provide valuable clinical information for using Neola® at neonatal intensive care units by doctors and nurses.
 The principal investigator of the study is Professor Eugene Dempsey, Horgan Chair in Neonatology, INFANT Centre, University College Cork (UCC), and he is supported by the BioPhotonics team at Tyndall.